syncfusion-content/windowsforms-docs/WindowsForms/Chart/Chart-Series.md

 {% endhighlight %}

-> Note: The ColumnFixedWidth property can be overridden by specifying a second y value in the data point.
+N> The ColumnFixedWidth property can be overridden by specifying a second y value in the data point.
 See_ ColumnWidthMode _for a sample.

 ![](Chart-Series_images/Chart-Series_img16.jpeg)

-_Figure_ _107_: _ColumnChart with ColumnFixedWidth = "45"_
+{% seealso %}

-### See Also
+[Column Charts](/windowsforms/chart/chart-types#column-charts) , BoxAndWhiskerChart, ColumnWidthMode, Candle Charts

-Column charts, BoxAndWhiskerChart, ColumnWidthMode, Candle Charts
+{% endseealso %}

 ### ColumnType